n4cr/n4cr.github.io/content/how.md

 ---
-title: "Why So Fast?"
+title: "How I Build"
-description: "How we build MVPs and tools in 10 days using AI-augmented workflows and automation"
+description: "How I build software in weeks using AI-augmented workflows and automation.
+Your team can learn this too."
 ---

-# Why So Fast?
+# How I Build

-Most developers take weeks or months to build what I deliver in 10 days.
-Here's how.
+Most developers take months to build what I can show good results for in weeks.
+Here's how — and how your team can do it too.

 ---